About Mayzart

 YouTube Videos

 I started getting more serious about doing YouTube videos on October 1, 2019.
 This was during an Inktober Ink Art Challenge, so I had plenty of content to create for YouTube.
 However, I burned out pretty quick.
 It turns out, YouTube is more of a marathon than a sprint.
 It takes a lot of time and effort to gain a following on YouTube, so it may be years before I even start earning money there.
+(In 2025, I’m still not even close, despite how much time and effort I’ve put into it)

-I will need 4000 hours watched within the last 12 months, and 1000 subscribers in order to become monetized on YouTube.
+I would need 4000 hours watched within the last 12 months, and 1000 subscribers in order to become monetized on YouTube.
 The income may not end up being much, but hopefully this can become another revenue stream for me.

 Patreon